Luca96/carla-driving-rl-agent/README.md

 # CARLA Driving RL Agent
 A follow up of my *master's thesis project* involving **deep reinforcement learning** to train an **autonomous driving agent**.
 In particular, the driving agent is trained by using the *Proximal Policy Optimization* algorithm ([PPO](https://arxiv.org/pdf/1707.06347)) within a simulated driving environment provided by the [CARLA](http://carla.org/) simulator ([paper](https://arxiv.org/pdf/1711.03938)).
 The reinforcement learning phase is organized into increasingly difficult *stages*, following the idea of [Curriculum Learning](https://qmro.qmul.ac.uk/xmlui/bitstream/handle/123456789/15972/Bengio%2C%202009%20Curriculum%20Learning.pdf?sequence=1&isAllowed=y).

 This work has been accepted at the International Conference on Image Processing ([ICIP 2021](https://www.2021.ieeeicip.org/)).
 The conference paper is available [here](https://ieeexplore.ieee.org/abstract/document/9506673/).
+We have also released an open-access journal version of the paper: you can find it [here](https://ieeexplore.ieee.org/document/9782734).

 Requirements, installation instructions, and results are listed below.